The Nitrogen Cycle is something you can’t avoid when owning your own aquarium.

 Now that the toxin levels have reached zero in your aquarium, you can start adding more fish.

-But wait!
-You'll need to do this gradually, only introducing one or two fish at a time.
+You’ll need to do this gradually, only introducing one or two fish at a time.
 After each addition, wait for about a week and test the water again.
 If the ammonia and nitrite levels are still low, add some more.

 It’s super important to do this slowly.
 Adding too many fish will cause the ammonia and nitrite levels to rise.
 This will stress your fish and can lead to disease.